-The City also administers four owner-occupied housing rehabilitation programs, including the Comprehensive Rehabilitation Program, the Emergency Repair Program, the Disability Ramps Program, and the Façade/Roof Program.
+The City also administers owner-occupied housing rehabilitation programs, including the Emergency Repair Program, the Disability Ramps Program, and the Façade/Roof Program.
 Each of these programs serve a distinct need within the community.
-The Comprehensive Rehabilitation Program uses HOME funds to bring the home to code compliance.
 The Emergency Repair program provides CDBG grants to address health and safety issues.
 The Disability Ramps program provides grants to disabled residents to make accessibility improvements to their homes allowing them to age in place.
 The Façade/Roof Program provides funding to homeowners to address moderate rehabilitation needs.
-While these programs have been successful in the past, turnover in key staff positions may affect the performance of the programs in the near future.